 Basing a security operation on risk assessment is to acknowledge that a company contends with competing priorities and certain realities, and that not every security improvement can be enacted.
 Because CAP Index data is accurate, detailed, and frequently updated, both Beighley and Fessler believe it allows them to make appropriate, data-driven recommendations for security spending, and to clearly delineate for management when a ‘nice-to-have’ has become a security ‘must’—and it is this differentiation that a business requires for it to maximize security as cost-effectively as possible.

 Provide your crime and loss data to see how CAP Index forecasting aligns with actual crime and loss incidents at your locations.

 CAP Reports are critical to my risk assessments.
 They have enabled us to take a more surgical approach to investing in our stores that need it the most.

 CAP Index is the first tool I turn to when time is of the essence.
 I can always depend on CAP Index to provide me qualified crime information within a very few minutes that I feel comfortable reviewing with the C-Suite.

 Director, Corporate Security / Facility Security Officer

 CAP Index data is a vital part of our security decision-making process.

 Associate Vice President

 Memorial Hermann Health System

 CRIMECAST® Reports have helped our organization for many years to proactively assess the particular risk for crime surrounding our facilities.
-CAP Index® is an easy-to-use online service that allows the flexibility to share and decentralize within our North America business.
+The CAP Index® CRIMECSAST Platform is an easy-to-use online service that provides us with the flexibility to share and decentralize crime risk data within our North America business units.